ShaquilleJulien/InstacartBasketAnalysis/README.md

 ● Are there certain types of products that are more popular than others?
 The marketing and sales teams want to know which departments have the highest frequency of product orders.

-# Data and Tools
+# Tools
 The tools used for this analysis is python.
+The different libraries were used in python fot this prooject:
+● Panda
+● Numpy
+● Seaborn
+● Matplotlib
+● Scipy

-Instacart Data Sets:
+# Data
+I used 5 data sets for this project:
+● Order
+● Orders_products_prior
+● Products
+● Customers
+● Departments

+# Project Folders
+The project folders are split up into:
+ - Project MAnagement: Brief and details about the project.
+ - Scripts: Jupyter notebooks with codes
+ - Analysis: Contains a folder with the visualizations from the analysis.
+ - Data: This consist of two sub folders named "Original Data" and "Prepared data".
+Original data is the inital data for the analysis and Prepared data is data which has been cleaned and transformed from analysis.
+ - Sent to Client: Consist of Final document from the analsysis.

+# Resources
+Intacart Data was gotten from:
 “The Instacart Online Grocery Shopping
-Dataset 2017”, Accessed from www.instacart.com/datasets/grocery-shopping-2017 via Kaggle.
+Dataset 2017”, Accessed from www.instacart.com/datasets/grocery-shopping-2017 via Kaggle

+Regardless of Instacart being a real company, Content, scenario and brief was created by CareerFoundry specifically for this project.